askap-vast/vaster-webapp/docs/admin.md

 # Django Admin Page

-The Django administration page for the web app can be accessed by going to `http://<webapp_url>/admin`.
+The Django administration page can be accessed by going to `http://<webapp_url>/admin`.
 Only users with "staff" level access are able to log into it.

 ## Adding or Deleting Users